 Most of the time when you go to a library it’s to borrow a book or other material at a library.
 The majority of visitors to the Library of Congress go to view the library and the collection inside.
 From floor to ceiling there the place is impeccably designed.

 As someone who can easily spend an hour in Barns and Noble or my local library browsing, the titles at the Library of Congress was amazing.

-The only disappointing part was there were only a few books you can get close to while visiting the Library of Congress.
+The only disappointing part was there only a few books you can get close to while visiting the Library of Congress.
 The only exception was the Thomas Jefferson Collection.

 Can anyone access the Library of Congress?

 Yes, visiting the Library of Congress is like many other places in DC, where you can walk right in.
 No tickets are necessary.
 Inside you’ll be able o walk around, and view the exhibits, architecture, and more.

 The only thing you can’t do is go inside the main bookroom.
 In order to go inside there, you’ll need to get special permission.
 If you plan on doing some research, you’ll need to contact the library in advance, and they will assist you.